This content contains affiliate links to products. We may receive a small commission for purchases made through these links at no cost to you.

 Now that you are prepared, here is your perfect 3-day Chicago guide!

 I suggest starting in the Loop.
 The Loop is the central business district in downtown Chicago.
-It’s close to everything; world-class public art & architecture, the Lakefront, museums, and green space, so it’s a good place to begin.
-Make your way to the Cultural Center, 78 E Washington St (Michigan Ave & Washington St), from where you are staying.
-Breaking news: the Cultural Center is due to reopen on June 2.
-This is huge & very welcome news!
+It’s close to everything: world-class public art & architecture, the Lakefront, museums, and green space, so it’s a good place to begin.
+Make your way to the Cultural Center, 78 E Washington St (Michigan Ave & Washington St).

-If you need a coffee and/or snack, my recommendation is to walk through the alley behind the Cultural Center (notice the mural Rushmore) and make a quick right onto Randolph St to the Intelligensia Millennium Park Coffeebar.
+If you need a coffee and/or snack, my recommendation is to walk through the alley behind the Cultural Center (notice the mural Rushmore) and make a quick left onto Randolph St to the Intelligensia Millennium Park Coffeebar.
 A local, homegrown company that began in 1995 with a great mission & story.
-And IMHO the best coffee in the city.
+And IMHO has the best coffee in the city.
 Now that you are all fueled up and ready for an adventure, explore the inside of the Cultural Center.
+Head east (toward the lake) and head into the Randolph entrance.

 Make sure that you check out both domes, the Tiffany Dome in the Bradley Preston Hall (the city’s first library) & the G.A.R.
-Grand Army of Republic Memorial (currently under construction until 2022).
-There are many free exhibits on various subjects, music, art, architecture, etc., that you can peruse while walking through the building.
+Grand Army of Republic Memorial.
+There are many free exhibits on various subjects, music, art, architecture, etc. that you can peruse while walking through the building.
 You may even be lucky enough to enjoy the free weekly classical concerts at noon.
-Here is a link to things happening in the Cultural Center.
 They also have bathrooms.
-Now it’s time to head over to Millennium Park.
+Now, it’s time to head over to Millennium Park.

-Next, a stroll through Millennium Park includes the very popular Cloud Gate (aka the Bean), Pritzker Pavilion, Lurie Gardens, and Crown Fountain.
-Admire the art & architecture and enjoy some good people watching.
-And don’t forget the kid-focused Maggie Daley Park right next door with a few play garden spaces, a skating ribbon, a climbing wall, and mini-golf.
-More stuff to do with the kiddos.
+A stroll through Millennium Park includes the very popular Cloud Gate (aka the Bean), Pritzker Pavilion, Lurie Gardens, and Crown Fountain.
+Admire the art & architecture and enjoy some good people-watching.
+And don’t forget the kid-focused Maggie Daley Park right next door with a few playscapes, garden spaces, a skating ribbon, a climbing wall, and mini-golf.
+Here’s more stuff to do with the kiddos.

 Go on an Architectural River Cruise.
-There are many options to choose from; however, this link may help narrow it down and save you money.
+There are many options to choose from: Chicago Architecture Center, Wendella, Shoreline, etc. They offer slightly different options, so you should check each company to see what best fits your style & budget.
+But it’s a definite must-do while in Chicago.
 You can schedule this any time of day, morning, noon, or night.
 You’ll want to keep this in mind when planning your day.
-Check the weather and remember it can get pretty chilly on a boat or anywhere on the Lakefront.
+Check the weather and remember it can get pretty chilly on a boat or anywhere along on the Lakefront.
 My favorite time to go is in the evening when the sun is setting & the city lights come on.

 The Chicago History Museum is not far from the zoo.
 Like the name says, everything you ever wanted to know and more about Chicago history.
 Great for all ages.
 Here’s my post on the CHM.

 You are close to Old Town.
 Go check out a comedy club at either Second City or Zanies.
-My favorite places to eat in Old Town are Kamehachi, a sushi pioneer, Adobo Grill for exquisito Mexican, & Twin Acres for old-school dishes.
+My favorite places to eat in Old Town are Kamehachi, a sushi pioneer, Adobo Grill for exquisito Mexican, & Twin Acres, a Chicago Institution since 1932.

-Since you are already on the northside, go check out a Cubs game.
-Get on the Brown Line at Sedgwick stop and head north to the Belmont stop.
+Since you are already on the north side, go check out a Cubs game.
+Get on the Brown Line at the Sedgwick stop and head north to the Belmont stop.
 Switch here and take the Red Line to the Addison stop.
-You could take a rideshare as well but be warned traffic is crazy on game day.
+You could also take a rideshare, but be warned traffic is crazy on game day.

 more ideas on what to do & see & where to go

 - Take a water taxi to Chinatown.
 Seriously, it is the coolest (lol … literally) way to get around the city.
 Besides getting a different perspective, it’s a great way to avoid the traffic.
-You can get an all-day pass or a ten-ride which can be used by multiple people.
+You can get an all-day pass or a ten-ride, which can be used by multiple people.
 Check out their routes here.
 Here’s my post on exploring Chinatown.
-Please note Chicago Taxi routes are temporarily suspended due to COVID but I anticipate them reopening soon like the rest of the city.
-As always, check the website for the latest updates.

 - Go to a rooftop bar.
 Here are a few to get you started: Cindy’s, LondonHouse & Raised.
 Be warned they can get very crowded, so go early during off-hours.
 Here are more rooftops to check out.